microsoft/AzureTRE/workspaces/services/guacamole-azure-win10vm/readme.md

-# Guacamole User Resource Service bundle (Windows DSVM)
+# Guacamole User Resource Service bundle (Windows 10)

 This is a User Resource Service template.
-It contains a Windows DSVM to be used by TRE researchers and to be connected using a [Guacamole server](https://guacamole.apache.org/).
+It contains a Windows 10 to be used by TRE researchers and to be connected using a [Guacamole server](https://guacamole.apache.org/).
 It blocks all inbound and outbound traffic to the internet and allows only RDP connections from within the vnet.

 ## Firewall Rules